Terrorist Screening Database: Size of the list

 In a 2008 hearing before the House Homeland Security Subcommittee on Transportation Security and Infrastructure Protection, the principal deputy director of the FBI's Terrorist Screening Center testified that the TSDB was updated daily and contained approximately 1 million records relating to 400,000 individuals, of whom 3% are U.S. persons (i.e., U.S. citizens and lawful permanent residents).
 The FBI official said that "A separate record is created for each name, alias and name variant.
 A single individual may have multiple records and the TSDB averages just over two records for every individual."
 According to 2009 data, approximately 1,600 nominations are suggested daily, 600 names are removed and 4,800 records are modified by the U.S. intelligence community.

 By 2013, the TSDB included records relating to about 500,000 individuals.
 In 2014, the FBI stated that the TSDB included "about 800,000 identities."

 As of 2017, there were about 1.16 million people on the TSDB; the great majority are foreigners, but the list also includes approximately 4,600 U.S. persons.

+In December 2023, the TSDB had expanded to list almost 2 million people.